Markov duality and Bethe ansatz formula for half-line open ASEP: An exact formula for the integrated currents in half-line open ASEP

 We start with some definitions and notations. \begin{definition} The \emph{half-line (open) ASEP} is a continuous time Markov process on the state-space $\lbrace 0,1\rbrace^{\Z_{>0}}$.
 It describes the stochastic evolution of a system of particles on $\Z_{>0}$ satisfying the exclusion rule -- each site is occupied by at most one particle.
-The particle configurations can be described by occupation variables $\big\lbrace \eta = \big(\eta_x\big)_{x\in\Z_{>0}}\in \lbrace 0,1\rbrace^{\Z_{>0}} \big\rbrace$.
-The state $\eta(t)$ at time $t$ evolves according to the following dynamics, depicted in Fig. \ref{fig:generalASEP}: at any given time $t\in [0,\infty)$ and for any $x\in \Z_{>0}$, a particle jumps from site $x$ to $x+1$ at exponential rate and from site $x+1$ to $x$ at exponential rate Further, a particle is created or annihilated at the site $1$ at exponential rates
+The particle configurations can be described by occupation variables $\big\lbrace \eta = \big(\eta_x\big)_{x\in\Z_{>0}}\in \lbrace 0,1\rbrace^{\Z_{>0}} \big\rbrace$ where $\eta_x=0$ when the site $x$ is empty, and $\eta_x=1$ when it is occupied by a particle.
+The state $\eta(t)$ at time $t$ evolves according to the following dynamics, depicted in Fig. \ref{fig:generalASEP}, depending on nonnegative real parameters $\p, \q, \ratealpha$ and $\rategamma$: for any $x\in \Z_{>0}$, a particle jumps from site $x$ to $x+1$ at exponential rate and from site $x+1$ to $x$ at exponential rate